mark-watson/haskell_book/manuscript/tutorial-pure.md

 main = do
   putStrLn ("1 + 2 = " ++ show (sum2 1 2))
 ~~~~~~~~

+Please note that the last two lines of this listing is not pure code since we are creating a side effect of printing data.
+We will cover impure code in the next chapter but for now we briefly review to **do** construct:

+In Haskell, the **do** construct, especially when used with **main = do**, serves as a way to sequence multiple IO actions (operations that interact with the external world) in a clear and readable manner.
+It's syntactic sugar that makes it easier to work with monads, particularly the IO monad.

+Types of Impure Code Allowed within a do block:

+- Input/Output (I/O): Reading from files (readFile), writing to files (writeFile, appendFile), interacting with the console (getLine, putStrLn), and network communication.
+- State Management: Using monads like State or ST to manage mutable state within a purely functional context.
+- Exceptions: Handling runtime errors using functions like catch or try.
+- Foreign Function Interface (FFI): Calling external C libraries or interacting with other languages.
+- Concurrency: Spawning threads or using other concurrency primitives.
+- Time-related operations: Getting the current time, introducing delays, or working with timeouts.
+- Randomness: Generating random numbers or performing other non-deterministic actions.

+Essentially, any operation that has side effects or interacts with the world outside the pure functional realm of Haskell is considered impure and typically needs to be performed within the context of a do block or using other monadic constructs.

 For now let's just look at the mechanics of executing this file without using the REPL (started with *stack* **ghci**).
 We can simply build and run this example using *stack*, which is covered in some detail in Appendix A: